KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-pekavm by ytmytm](https://github.com/ytmytm/MMM-pekavm)

-1. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-4. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+4. Information: There are updates for 2 dependencie(s):
+   - http-parser-js   ^0.4.4  →   ^0.5.9
+   - request         ^2.74.0  →  ^2.88.2

 ### [MMM-Pelletpreise by eckonator](https://github.com/eckonator/MMM-Pelletpreise)